archway-network/archway/x/rewards/spec/README.md

 InflationBlockRewards = MintedTokens * InflationRewardsRatio
 }$$

+##### Contract flat Fee

+The *contract flat fee* is a fee set by the contract owner.
+Any user executing a msg on that contract needs to pay this amount as part of their transaction fee.
+When a transaction has multiple messages which call different contracts, the flat fees for all the contracts need to be paid.
+Contract owners  can choose any native token as their contract flat fees, it does not have to be the default token of the chain.

-> If the provided transaction fee is less, then MinConsensusFee x TxGasLimit, transaction is rejected.
+> If the provided transaction fee is less, then MinimumTxFee, transaction is rejected.
-> User can estimate a transaction fee using the `x/rewards` query.
+> User can estimate a transaction fee using the `x/rewards/EstimateTxFees` query.

 ## Contents